Background pattern

 This information is intended only for healthcare professionals:

-GUIDE FOR PREPARATION FOR USE OF DOCETAXEL GLENMARK 20 mg/ml CONCENTRATE FOR INFUSION SOLUTION
+PREPARATION GUIDE FOR THE USE OF DOCETAXEL GLENMARK 20 mg/ml CONCENTRATE FOR SOLUTION FOR INFUSION

-Please read this guide carefully before preparing the docetaxel infusion solution.
+It is important that you read the contents of this guide carefully before preparing the docetaxel infusion solution.

 Recommendations for safe handling

-Docetaxel is an antineoplastic agent and, like other potentially toxic compounds, it should be handled with caution when manipulating and preparing docetaxel solutions.
-It is recommended to use gloves.
+Docetaxel is an antineoplastic agent and, as with other potentially toxic compounds, it should be handled with caution when preparing docetaxel solutions.
+The use of gloves is recommended.

-If the docetaxel concentrate or infusion solution comes into contact with the skin, it should be washed immediately and thoroughly with water and soap.
-If it comes into contact with mucous membranes, it should be washed immediately and thoroughly with water.
+If the docetaxel concentrate or infusion solution comes into contact with the skin, the skin should be washed immediately and thoroughly with water and soap.
+If it comes into contact with the mucous membranes, it should be rinsed immediately and thoroughly with water.

 Preparation for intravenous administration